feltcute/ModdingDocsMGD/Doc/GettingStarted/MetaCreation.rst

 ---------

-Few word descriptors that best describe the content of your mod, displayed in a horizontal row via an array of given values.
+Few word descriptors that best describe the content of your mod, displayed in a horizontal row via an :term:`array` of given values.

 .. code-block:: javascript